 Consensus otolith ages for Pygmy Whitefish were quite variable relative to fish length (Table 2).
 As many as four ages were represented in one 10 mm TL interval for both males and females.
 Additionally, as many as three and four TL intervals were observed in one age-class for males and females, respectively.

-Comparisons of VBGM indicated that the mean length-at-age-2 parameter did not differ (F = 0.37, P = 0.548) but the mean lengths-at-age-4 (F = 22.3, P < 0.0005) and at age-6 (F = 33.2, P < 0.0005) parameters were significantly smaller for male than female Pygmy Whitefish (Fig. 4).
-Growth was initially fast with half of the maximum size attained in the second year of life (i.e., age-1+) for male and in the third year of life (i.e., age-2+) for female Pygmy Whitefish (Table 3, 4).
-Annual incremental growth after age-3 (i.e., change in mean length-at-age) was about double for females compared to males, which grew only a few mm per year on average (Table 3, 4).
+Comparisons of VBGM indicated that the mean length-at-age-2 parameter did not differ (F = 0.37, P = 0.548) between sexes, but the mean lengths-at-age-4 (F = 22.3, P < 0.0005) and at age-6 (F = 33.2, P < 0.0005) parameters were significantly smaller for male than female Pygmy Whitefish (Fig. 4).
+Growth was initially fast with half of the maximum size attained in the second year of life (i.e., age-1+) for male and in the third year of life (i.e., age-2+) for female Pygmy Whitefish (Tables 3, 4).
+Annual incremental growth after age-3 (i.e., change in mean length-at-age) was about double for females compared to males, which grew only a few mm per year on average (Tables 3, 4).

 Discussion

-We found age assessment of Pygmy Whitefish from both scales and otoliths to be difficult.
-Ages for fish less than 75 mm that were assessed from scales, but not from otoliths, matched the age determined from analysis of length frequency data.
+We found age estimates of Pygmy Whitefish from both scales and otoliths to be difficult.
+Ages for fish less than 75 mm that were estimated from scales, but not from otoliths, matched the age determined from analysis of length frequency data.
 This result suggests Pygmy Whitefish in Lake Superior do not suffer from a missing or difficult to detect first annulus on scales as described by Zemlak and McPhail (2004).
 However, we did have the same difficulties as Zemlak and McPhail (2004) with otoliths from young fish which they described as “small and fragile and it was not always possible to read them.”
-Therefore, it appears the age of Pygmy Whitefish in their second summer may be reliably assessed from analysis of length frequency data or scales, but not from otoliths.
+Therefore, it appears the age of Pygmy Whitefish in their second summer may be reliably estimated from analysis of length frequency data or scales, but not from otoliths.

 Scales from larger fish were difficult to assess as circuli were few and crowded at the scale margin.
-Heard and Hartman (1966) expressed similar difficulties assessing age from scales of older fish.
+Heard and Hartman (1966) expressed similar difficulties estimating age from scales of older fish.
 Minimal growth on the scale margin of sexually mature fish corresponds to the typical 1.0 to 4.0 mm per year increase in TL observed between sequential captures of tagged mature Pygmy Whitefish by Barnett and Paige (2014).

 We had considerable difficulties obtaining otolith thin sections that were clear in all areas of the section (i.e., putative annuli were evident near the otolith margin but not the center, or vice versa).
 In addition most of the putative annuli could only be reliably detected along a transect lateral from the sulcus, rather than around the entire otolith surface.
 These difficulties resulted in us deeming nearly one-third of our processed otoliths as unreadable and rejecting them from further analysis.
 Furthermore, we often lacked confidence in our placement of a first annulus on the otoliths, had difficulty interpreting annuli at the otolith margin, and observed distinct inner-annular marks (i.e., “false annuli”) on several of the oldest fish in our sample.